tikv/website/content/docs/security.md

 TiKV currently does not offer built-in on disk encryption.

 This means an actor with access to the directory could extract TiKV data from it.
-If TiKV offered build in on disk encryption then an actor would not be able to access the data.
+If TiKV offered build in on disk encryption, then an actor would not be able to access the data.

 This feature is part of the planned [roadmap](https://github.com/tikv/tikv/blob/master/docs/ROADMAP.md#engine) under 'Pluggable Engine Interface'. *(See [Issue #3680](https://github.com/tikv/tikv/issues/3680) if you want to help.)*